 Step 3 – Downloading Drag Team Inbox

 Now you can start collaborating in your brand new Gmail team inbox with your team.
-To get things done, your inbox gets many other functionalities, such as:
+And if you need to get things done, your mailbox gets many other functionalities, such as:

 - Add tasks to your shared mailbox;